skip navigation

 These rules are in place to minimize the risk to the athletes.

-Enercare Centre: There is one ball free warm up zone for athletes.
-The location is in Heritage Court.
+There are ball free warm up zones for athletes.
 Please refrain from using volleyballs in this space.
 It is purely for ball-free warmups.
 Any balls found in use in these spaces will be confiscated.

-Please see the venue map for specific locations or follow the large hanging signs.
+Please see the venue map for specific locations for each venue and event.

-Any ball play happening off of the court by individuals may result in the ball being confiscated by security or Enercare Centre staff.
+Any ball play happening off of the court by individuals may result in the ball being confiscated by security or staff.

 GENERAL TOURNAMENT RULES

 1. No outside food, chairs, coolers or buffet style food tables permitted at EY Centre.
-Security or Enercare Centre staff will ask for these items to be removed if they see them.
+However, athletes may bring their own individual "Brown Bag" lunch/dinner in their backpacks) Security or EY Centre staff will ask for these items to be removed if they see them.
 If items are not removed, they will be confiscated.

 2. Team Tables - Tables in both venues are not to be "reserved" by teams.
 Please use the tables to eat and remove items promptly.
 Please be mindful to other participants and share the space.
 If items are found unattended on tables, they will be removed by security and moved to the security office.